brummiesteven/testclone/content/01_visualise_work/readme.md

 | :question: What information do you require for each Issue type? :question: |
 | --- |

+b) Add an Issue for each challenge objective.
+You can do this as you work through each challenge or add them all now.
+Here is a useful [csv](http://www.github.com) list which also include extensions to the core challenges.

+c) Ensure you add a labels to each Issue to indicate which challenge it relates to.

-b) Create some useful labels and apply them to your Issues and then [experiment with searching Issues by label](https://docs.github.com/en/free-pro-team@latest/github/searching-for-information-on-github/searching-issues-and-pull-requests#search-by-label)
+d) Create some more useful labels and apply them to your Issues and then [experiment with searching Issues by label](https://docs.github.com/en/free-pro-team@latest/github/searching-for-information-on-github/searching-issues-and-pull-requests#search-by-label)

 ## Task 2: Project Boards